-To properly diagnose a patient, Dr. Zadeh will examine the gums first, checking for tenderness, bleeding, swelling, firmness, recession, and/or pockets.
+To properly diagnose a patient, Dr. Zadeh will examine the gums first, checking for tenderness, bleeding, swelling, firmness, recession and pockets.
 He will then examine teeth for movement or sensitivity.
-Finally, he will take an x-ray to see if your jawbone or the portions of the teeth that lie beneath the gums have been affected.
-If it is determined that you do have periodontal disease, Dr. Zadeh will discuss with you the severity and progression of the disease, and your options for treatment.
+Finally, he will take an X-ray to see if your jawbone or the portions of the teeth that lie beneath the gums have been affected.
+If it is determined that you do have periodontal disease, Dr. Zadeh will discuss with you the severity and progression of the disease and your options for treatment.

 Maintaining your Healthy Smile

-Periodontal disease is highly genetic, and tends to run in families, so those who have a family history of periodontal disease should take extra care to follow these preventative tips.
+Periodontal disease is highly genetic and tends to run in families, so those who have a family history of periodontal disease should take extra care to follow these preventive tips.

 Grafting is the process of taking real or artificial skin tissue and using it to replace thin or receded gums.
 Thin gums are the most common symptom of periodontal disease, especially gingivitis, and when gums start to recede, potentially serious complications may arise.
 If the gums continue to recede without being treated, the roots of your teeth may eventually become exposed, which is both painful and dangerous for the life of the tooth.